 - Charitable contributions

-- Mortgage interest
+- Mortgage curiosity

-Here’s an example of the difference between a tax credit and a tax deduction: If you’re in the 25% tax bracket, a $1,000 deduction lowers your taxes by $250.
-A $1,000 credit, however, lowers your tax bill by $1,000.
+Right here’s an instance of the distinction between a tax credit score and a tax deduction: For those who’re within the 25% tax bracket, a $1,000 deduction lowers your taxes by $250.
+A $1,000 credit score, nevertheless, lowers your tax invoice by $1,000.

-- Earned income credit
+- Earned earnings credit score

-- Additional child tax credit
+- Further youngster tax credit score

-- American opportunity credit
+- American alternative credit score

-- Credit for federal tax on fuels
+- Credit score for federal tax on fuels

 - Premium tax credit score

-- Health coverage tax credit
+- Well being protection tax credit score

 How has coronavirus impacted the self-employed?

-- accommodation and food
+- lodging and meals

 - arts and leisure